 4. Track Traffic Sources Using Web Analytics

-Look for plugins, extensions, and software that will give you more precise information about where your visitors are coming from and how they’re behaving.
+Look for plugins, extensions, and software that will give you more precise information about where your visitors are coming from and how they're behaving.
 This is crucial data to collect and analyze because these metrics serve as the foundation for establishing proof of concept and persuading potential investors.
-In basic terms, you can’t prove the exact degree of success that any particular promotional effort is having unless you track and analyze the traffic and leads that it’s generating.
+In basic terms, you can't prove the exact degree of success that any particular promotional effort is having unless you track and analyze the traffic and leads that it's generating.
+So, always track the resources to get high quality traffic.

 5. Manage Social Media Accounts Using a Central Dashboard

-Social media management dashboards like Hootsuite and SproutSocial make it possible to manage the profiles and accounts of many different social media accounts across all the major platforms within a single convenient control panel.
+Social media management dashboards like Hootsuite and SproutSocial make it possible to manage the profiles and accounts of many different social media accounts across all the major platforms within a single, convenient control panel.

 When you consider how tedious it is to log in and out of dozens of different social media platforms within a single day's work, it becomes clear that having a way to centralize this process is an incredibly valuable time-saver.
 Furthermore, many of these hubs provide their own analytical features that help you track progress and growth in your social media marketing campaigns.